EvelynPloetz/Deep-LASI/docs/source/index.rst

 ===================================

-**Deep-LASI** (/dēp'lā-zē/) is a MATLAB program using Python libraries for automatized, multi-color single molecule data analysis.
+**Deep-LASI** (/dēp'lā-zē/) is a MATLAB program using Python libraries for automatized, multi-color single-molecule intensity trajectory analysis.

 **Deep-LASI** – *Deep-Learning Assisted Single-molecule Imaging* analysis provides a tool for image processing and automated, unbiased analysis of single-molecule data.